Barbados on track for another record year of tourist arrivals

 He said Barbados was closely watching the German market “as we welcome a new Lufthansa service this October”.

-In his address, Griffith lauded British Airways (BA) for its 'unwavering support' to Barbados' tourism industry for the last 65 years.
+In his address, Griffith lauded British Airways (BA) for its “unwavering support” of Barbados' tourism industry for the last 65 years.

-“In many ways, BA's successes have been our successes, and we appreciate the integral role they've played in our island's tourism success story,” Griffith said, noting that as a tourist destination, one of the key facilitators to growth is air capacity and that for 65 years, British Airways has been bringing visitors to Barbados from its number one source market — the United Kingdom (UK).
+“In many ways, BA's successes have been our successes, and we appreciate the integral role they've played in our island's tourism success story,” Griffith said, noting that as a tourist destination, one of the key facilitators to growth is air capacity and that for 65 years British Airways has been bringing visitors to Barbados from its number one source market — the United Kingdom.

-“Last year alone, 222,519 of our 681,197 visitor arrivals came from the UK, representing 33 per cent market share.
-This share from the UK market alone contribute approximately US $400 million in visitor expenditure to the island annually.”

-Griffith attributed the 10 per cent growth in UK visitor arrivals for the last three years to its partnership with BA.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive